ah-pasila/running-routes/README.md

 ## Note on 18th December 2022:

-The latest working version for the evualation: https://tsoha-running-routes.fly.dev/.
+The latest published version: https://tsoha-running-routes.fly.dev/.

-If local testing needs to be done, expression ".replace("://", "ql://", 1)" in db.py should be removed.
+For local testing, expression ".replace("://", "ql://", 1)" in db.py should be removed after cloning codes.

-In the RRH App, user can create and account and login.
-After this, user can save routes, maps, running times and reviews.
+In the Running Routes Helsinki App, a user can create an account and login.
+After this, the user can save routes, maps, running times and reviews.

 It is possible to browse saved routes, maps and reviews.
-User can check route information, reviews and times which he/she saved from his/her personal view.
+The user can check route information, reviews and times which he/she saved from his/her personal view.

 Delete (=updating visibility of rows) and admin role functionalities were unfortunately not implemented in the final version.
-I'm interested in hearing advice how to get UPDATE-based delete functionality running (it seems I did not find proper formulation of the command).
+I'm interested in hearing advice how to get UPDATE-based delete functionality up and running (it seems I did not find proper formulation of the command).

 In terms of security, CSRF tokens were taken into use.
 Measures to avoid SQL injections and XSS vulnerability were also taken.